TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 Remember to change any urls to localhost if you are following on your own machine!

 # Getting Started
 The playground uses C# .NET 6 with version 4 of pact.
-Although no existing knowledge of C# .NET will be needed for this playground it could be benificial to have basic knowledge about some terms used for programming.
+Although no existing knowledge of C# .NET will be needed for this playground it could be beneficial to have basic knowledge about some terms used for programming.
 Such as:
 - Code block
 - Function/Method
-- Veriable
+- Variable
 - Class

 Before getting started, if using our infrastructure be sure to get your instance details and have the following urls open: